KI-labs/ML-Navigator/readme.md

    `$ pip install .`<br>

 <strong>IMPORTANT!!!!!</strong><br>
-If you are using `macOS` and you have a problem with loading `lightgbm` library, please install the library be following the command below:
+On macOS you may have a [problem](https://github.com/KI-labs/ML-Navigator/issues/28) with loading lightgbm library, than please install with brew:

 ` brew install lightgbm`

-For more information check the issue [`#28`](https://github.com/KI-labs/ML-Navigator/issues/28)

 ## File Structure
 The structure of the directories looks like the following